 If you’re not yet in demand, it can be more difficult to stick to a high rate for your services.
 But, you want to create a perceived demand for your time.
 Focus on building your business by filling in the gaps with other services that don’t take as much of your time.

 If you’ve been in business for 10 years and have numerous connections, you’re going to be able to charge a higher rate.
 Always remember, your clients get a lot more for their rate today than they did when you started.
 Don’t let anyone tell you that you aren’t worth it.You offer a lot more value today then when you started.
-Don't let anyone tell you that you aren't… Click To Tweet
+Don't let anyone tell you that you aren't worth it.
+Click To Tweet

 The Problems You Solve